lsantoss/POC.Rotativa.AspNetCore/README.md

     }
     ```

-6. Na Controller use o comando `ViewAsPdf()` para gerar o .pdf a partir de uma view, passandos por parâmetro a view e um objeto caso necessário.
+6. In the Controller, use the `ViewAsPdf()` command to generate the .pdf from a view, passing the view and an object as parameters if necessary.

     ```c#
     public IActionResult Index()